-5G, the first commercial releases of which have just been announced, promises speed and service quality capable of matching what only fibre optics was able to offer up to the present.
-The foreseeable performance levels are such that operators wonder whether it even makes sense to invest in costly and complex fibre deployments, when 5G is just around the corner.
+5G, the first commercial releases of which have just been announced, promises speed and service quality capable of matching what only fiber optics was able to offer up to the present.
+The foreseeable performance levels are such that operators wonder whether it even makes sense to invest in costly and complex fiber deployments, when 5G is just around the corner.

-Is it realistic to choose 5G over fibre, though?
-To determine the best strategy, players will need to carefully compare the availability, speed, service quality, technical implementation figures and monetisation opportunities they see in 5G.
+Is it realistic to choose 5G over fiber, though?
+To determine the best strategy, players will need to carefully compare the availability, speed, service quality, technical implementation figures and monetization opportunities they see in 5G.

-Fibre optics can theoretically offer speeds reaching several Gbps (Gigabits per second): flow rates announced for the market today vary for the most part between 100 Mbps and 1 Gbps in download and 50 Mbps and 250 Mbps in upload.
-Contrary to copper wire and xDSL technologies, which are victim to significant attenuation after a few kilometres, fibre optic signals show virtually no decline with distance, thus enabling operators to guarantee a minimum throughput.
-For example, on some of its FTTH (Fibre-to-the-Home) consumer packages in France, Orange has committed to guaranteeing speeds of at least 500 Mbps in download and at least 200 Mbps in upload.
+Fiber optics can theoretically offer speeds reaching several Gbps (Gigabits per second): flow rates announced for the market today vary for the most part between 100 Mbps and 1 Gbps in download and 50 Mbps and 250 Mbps in upload.
+Contrary to copper wire and xDSL technologies, which are victim to significant attenuation after a few kilometers, fiber optic signals show virtually no decline with distance, thus enabling operators to guarantee a minimum throughput.

-As to 5G, it is difficult to tell at the current time and with any certainty what will be possible, so long as the specifications have not been finalised.
+5G is the promise of speeds higher than the Gigabit, of reduced latency and of a high availability.
 Recent tests give an idea of how reality might look: Qualcomm was able to reach a median download rate of 1.4 Gbps for browsing, while Verizon and Ericsson tested downloading 4K video in a moving car and achieved speeds in excess of 6 Gbps.

-Deploying optical fibre will necessarily entail major, lengthy and costly civil engineering work.
-That criterion alone could make 5G preferable to fibre.
+Deploying optical fiber will necessarily entail major, lengthy and costly civil engineering work.
+That criterion alone could make 5G preferable to fiber.

 However, operators do not yet know which frequencies they will be granted.
 With high frequencies, known to be low in range, the density of the 5G network will need to be significantly ramped up, if operators are to reach the promised throughput levels.
 As to building new antennas or deploying high points, these are major works projects that require approvals increasingly difficult to obtain from municipalities concerned about the impact of mobile waves on health.
 Paris, for instance, adopted in 2017 a charter aimed at reducing the maximum permitted field strength levels for base stations by 30%.

-The impact on costs and timeframes is such that we cannot currently confirm that the business case will necessarily be in favour of 5G.
+The impact on costs and timeframes is such that we cannot currently confirm that the business case will necessarily be in favor of 5G.

-As with any major network deployment and investment, the question of monetisation arises: 5G is all fine and dandy, but what’s to gain?
+As with any major network deployment and investment, the question of monetization arises: 5G is all fine and dandy, but what’s to gain?
 And who will benefit?

-According to forecasts, 5G terminals will not start to be marketed until 2019.
-As the majority of current terminals today are not compatible, the marketing of 5G packages will necessarily entail massive terminal replacement.
-Will they be offered at a price affordable enough to win over the largest possible number of customers, or will operators have to subsidise them?
+Since the end of 2019 the GSMA had identified more than 100 5G compatible terminals and the rate is speeding up in 2020.
+Nevertheless, as the majority of current terminals today are not compatible, the marketing of 5G packages will necessarily entail massive terminal replacement.
+Will they be offered at a price affordable enough to win over the largest possible number of customers, or will operators have to subsidize them?

 As to actual uses, will the ability to download a movie in just a few seconds or play games on-line with almost no lag be sufficient advantages for users possibly already equipped with 4G packages that satisfy their current needs?
 There is every reason to doubt they will be willing to pay more for an improvement in user experience that is barely perceptible.